-Human rights are international norms that help to protect all people everywhere from severe political, legal, and social abuses.
-Examples of human rights are the right to freedom of religion, the right to a fair trial when charged with a crime, the right not to be tortured, and the right to engage in political activity.
-These rights exist in morality and in law at the national and international levels.
-They are addressed primarily to governments, requiring compliance and enforcement.
-The main sources of the contemporary conception of human rights are the Universal Declaration of Human Rights (United Nations, 1948b) and the many human rights documents and treaties that followed in international organizations such as the United Nations, the Council of Europe, the Organization of American States, and the African Union.
+Human rights are norms that aspire to protect all people everywhere from severe political, legal, and social abuses.
+Examples of human rights are the right to freedom of religion, the right to a fair trial when charged with a crime, the right not to be tortured, and the right to education.

 The philosophy of human rights addresses questions about the existence, content, nature, universality, justification, and legal status of human rights.
-The strong claims made on behalf of human rights (for example, that they are universal, or that they exist independently of legal enactment as justified moral norms) frequently provoke skeptical doubts and countering philosophical defences.
-Reflection on these doubts and the responses that can be made to them has become a sub-field of political and legal philosophy with a substantial literature (see the Bibliography below).
+The strong claims often made on behalf of human rights (for example, that they are universal, inalienable, or exist independently of legal enactment as justified moral norms) have frequently provoked skeptical doubts and countering philosophical defenses (on these critiques see Lacrois and Pranchere 2016, Mutua 2008, and Waldron 1988).
+Reflection on these doubts and the responses that can be made to them has become a sub-field of political and legal philosophy with a very substantial literature (see the Bibliography below).

 - 1. The General Idea of Human Rights

 - 2. The Existence and Grounds of Human Rights

 - 4. Universal Human Rights in a World of Diverse Beliefs and Practices

 - Academic Tools